Mars

 - How many moons does Mars have?

-- Mars has 2 known moons.
+- Mars has 2 known moons: Phobos, Deimos.

 - How big is Mars?